The loudest person in the room is rarely the most confident.

 The leader who does not need to be the smartest person in the room gets smarter people in the room.
 The one who does not need credit gets more credit over time because outcomes improve.
 The one who does not perform confidence produces the results that make performed confidence unnecessary.
 Authentic confidence compounds in ways performed confidence cannot.
 (Related: Your Standards Define You.)

-Chapter VHow do I build quiet confidence over time?
+Chapter VIHow do I build quiet confidence over time?

 Build it by stacking kept promises to yourself until the evidence becomes undeniable.
 Start small.
 A daily practice you complete regardless of mood.
 A commitment you honor even when no one is watching.
 A skill you develop past the point of comfort.
 The specific content matters less than the consistency, because the confidence is produced by the accumulation, not by any single achievement.

 Then face difficulty voluntarily.
 Bandura's self-efficacy research found that confidence grows fastest through mastery experiences with some failure mixed in, because pure success produces fragile confidence and pure failure produces none.
-The middle zone, where you succeed about 60 to 80 percent of the time, builds confidence that holds under pressure.
+The middle zone, where you succeed more often than not, builds confidence that holds under pressure.

 THE ONE carries quiet confidence.